Gres/salarywidget/README.md

-# Getting Started with Create React App
+# Salary widget

+Widget shows salary chart for different locations and job titles \
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). \
+This project use open rest api https://developers.teleport.org/api/reference/#/
 ## Available Scripts

 In the project directory, you can run: